froala/nova-froala-field/README.md

 ### Attachments Usage

-Just like with _Trix_ to allow users upload images, files and videos, chain the `withFiles` method onto the field's definition.
+To allow users to upload images, files and videos, just like with _Trix_ field, chain the `withFiles` method onto the field's definition.
 When calling the `withFiles` method, you should pass the name of the filesystem disk that photos should be stored on:

 ```php
 use Froala\NovaFroalaField\Froala;